yilmazzosmann/campose-policy/terms_and_conditions.md

 "As Is" Basis: The Service is provided on an "AS IS" and "AS AVAILABLE" basis.
 We do not guarantee that the alignment algorithm will work perfectly in all lighting conditions or environments.

-10. THIRD-PARTY SERVICES The App may use third-party services, including but not limited to Supabase (for database management), Sentry (for crash analytics) and advertising networks.
+10. THIRD-PARTY SERVICES

+The App may use third-party services, including but not limited to Supabase (for database management), Sentry (for crash analytics), and advertising networks.
 By using the App, you acknowledge that your data may be processed by these third parties in accordance with their own privacy policies.

-11. LIMITATION OF LIABILITY To the fullest extent permitted by applicable law, CamPose shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to loss of profits, data, use, goodwill, or other intangible losses, resulting from: (i) your access to or use of or inability to access or use the Service; (ii) any conduct or content of any third party on the Service; (iii) any content obtained from the Service.
+11. LIMITATION OF LIABILITY

+To the fullest extent permitted by applicable law, CamPose shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to loss of profits, data, use, goodwill, or other intangible losses, resulting from: (i) your access to or use of or inability to access or use the Service; (ii) any conduct or content of any third party on the Service; (iii) any content obtained from the Service.

+12. INDEMNIFICATION

+You agree to defend, indemnify, and hold harmless CamPose and its licensees and licensors, and their employees, contractors, agents, officers, and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney's fees), resulting from or arising out of a) your use and access of the Service, or b) your violation of these Terms, or c) your content posted on the PoseMap.

+13. SEVERABILITY AND WAIVER

+If any provision of these Terms is held to be unenforceable or invalid, such provision will be changed and interpreted to accomplish the objectives of such provision to the greatest extent possible under applicable law, and the remaining provisions will continue in full force and effect.

-12. GOVERNING LAW AND JURISDICTION These Terms shall be governed by and construed in accordance with the laws of Türkiye.
+14. GOVERNING LAW AND JURISDICTION

+These Terms shall be governed by and construed in accordance with the laws of Türkiye.
 Any dispute arising out of or in connection with these Terms, including any question regarding their existence, validity, or termination, shall be subject to the exclusive jurisdiction of the courts located in Mersin, Türkiye.

-13. CHANGES TO TERMS We reserve the right to modify or replace these Terms at any time.
-If a revision is material, we will try to provide at least 30 days' notice prior to any new terms taking effect.
+15. CHANGES TO TERMS

+We reserve the right to modify or replace these Terms at any time.
+If a revision is material, we will try to provide at least 15 day's notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

+16. CONTACT US

-14. CONTACT US If you have any questions about these Terms, please contact us at: app.campose@gmail.com
+If you have any questions about these Terms, please contact us at: app.campose@gmail.com